 - Unbalanced Cloth: This type of fabric is formed by varying the warp and weft count, EPI and PPI in the same structure.

-From the above, we see that, the fabric structure generally vary based on the count of warp and weft and the EPI and PPI of fabric.
+From the above, we see that the fabric structure generally varies based on the count of warp and weft and the EPI and PPI of fabric.

-So, when you will manufacture a plain cloth, try to classify as the above.
+So, when you will manufacture a plain cloth, try to classify it as the above.